Oregon Nursing License Requirements

 Oregon nurse practitioners must have a master’s or doctoral degree in nursing granted by a program that is accredited by the National League for Nursing Accrediting Commission and/or the Commission on Collegiate Nursing Education.9 Nurse practitioner education programs approved by the Oregon State Board of Nursing can be accessed through the Board website.3 Note that graduates should apply for their nurse practitioner licensure within one year of graduating from the program.9

 3. Earn National Certification in a Nurse Practitioner Specialty.

-Nurse practitioners must hold certification from a national organization as nurse practitioners or in a nurse practitioner specialty to be eligible for Oregon licensure.9 Such certification must be recognized by the Oregon State Board of Nursing to make a licensure candidate eligible.9 A list of certifications acceptable to the Oregon State Board of Nursing is provided.10
+Nurse practitioners must hold certification from a national organization as nurse practitioners or in a nurse practitioner specialty to be eligible for Oregon licensure.9 Such certification must be recognized by the Oregon State Board of Nursing to make a licensure candidate eligible.9 A list of certifications acceptable to the Oregon State Board of Nursing is provided on the Board’s website.10

 4. Complete a National Fingerprint Background Check.

-The Oregon State Board of Nursing requires fingerprint background checks for all new license applications, regardless of whether the applicant was previously licensed in another nurse practice.5 Applicants may contact the Oregon State Board of Nursing for a National Criminal Background Check packet for nurse practitioners.11
+The Oregon State Board of Nursing requires fingerprint background checks for all new license applications, regardless of whether the applicant was previously licensed in another nursing practice area.5 Applicants may contact the Oregon State Board of Nursing for a National Criminal Background Check packet for nurse practitioners.11

 5. Complete the Nurse Practitioner Application.